Zyahko/RealDeviceMap-RaidBillBoard/README.md

 - ~~Add gps link to gym name~~

 # Thanks
-Credit to SkOODaT for the geofence syntax for the sql statement and the refresh page code Credit to CRAKD for the google maps hyperlink to the gym name
+-Credit to SkOODaT for the geofence syntax for the sql statement and the refresh page code -Credit to CRAKD for the google maps hyperlink to the gym name